-FORM 10-Q

-© QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Quarterly Period ended June 30, 2022

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission File number 0-54433

-MARIMED INC.

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware 27-4672745

-(State or Other Jurisdiction of (I.R.S.
-Employer

-Incorporation or Organization) Identification No.)

-10 Ocean na Way

-Norwood, N MA 02062

-(Address of Principal l Executive Offices)

-617-795-5140 (Registrant's Telephone Number, Including Area Code)

-Securities registered pursuant to Section 12(b) of the Act: None.

-Title of each class Ticker symbol(s) Name of each exchange on which registered Not Applicable Not Applicable Not Applicable

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated filer □ Non-accelerated filer □ Accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🖂

-As of August 5, 2022, 338,693,855 shares of the registrant's common stock were outstanding.
+FORM 10-Q $\boxtimes$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR For 15(d) OF THE SECURITIES EXCHANGE AC the Quarterly Period ended September 30, 20 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE AC T OF 1934 For the transition period from to Commission File number 0-54433 MARIMED INC. (Ex act Name of Registrant as Specified in Its Charte er) Delaware 27-4672745 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 10 Oceana Way Norwood, MA 02062 (Address of Principal Executive Offices) (Reg 617-795-5140 istrant's Telephone Number, Including Area Co de) Securities registered pursuant to Section 12(b) of the Act: None.
+Title of each class Ticker symbol(s) Name of each exchange on which registered Not Applicable Not Applicable Not Applicable Indicate by check mark whether the registrant: (1) has filed all remonths (or for such shorter period that the registrant was required Indicate by check mark whether the registrant has submitted elect the preceding 12 months (or for such shorter period that the regist Indicate by check mark whether the registrant is a large accelerate company.
+See the definitions of "large accelerated filer", "accelerated filerated filerat Large Accelerated filer □ Accelerated filer $\boxtimes$ Non-accelerated filer □ Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$ If an emerging growth company, indicate by check mark if the reaccounting standards provided pursuant to Section 13(a) of the Ex e nsition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). .
+Yes□ No ⊠ As of November 3, 2022, 339,353,353 shares of the registrant's c ommon stock were outstanding.